For more information related to Member travel, contact Financial Services at 250-356-8586.

 Members are required to submit a travel claim form, with receipts, to the Parliamentary Committees Office.
 The forms are reviewed and approved by the Deputy Clerk and Clerk of Committees and/or the Chair of the committee, and forwarded to Financial Services for payment.

 Members may on occasion be required to travel outside the province on official business, such as attending Commonwealth Parliamentary Association conferences.
-Any travel outside the province requires prior written approval by the Speaker to be eligible for reimbursement.
+Any travel outside the province requires prior written approval, using the Assembly’s pre-approval form, by the Speaker to be eligible for reimbursement.

 The most economical airfare for air travel considering operational requirements is required.
 Members are permitted airfare upgrades to executive or business class where the in-flight travel is four hours or more, and the travel is required to fulfil their legislative duties.